puppeteer/puppeteer/docs/troubleshooting.md

 ## Chrome headless doesn't launch

-- Make sure all the necessary dependencies are installed:
+Make sure all the necessary dependencies are installed.
+You can run `ldd chrome | grep not` on a Linux machine to check which dependencies are missing.
+The common ones are provided below.

 <details>
 <summary>Debian (e.g. Ubuntu) Dependencies</summary>